Alek-A/AeroPynamics/README.md

-# pytastic
+# AeroPynamics
-# Different Python Files for different purposes
+Python stuff for aerodynamics using potential flow theory.
+Most of the code are stored in notebook-format.